UXMobileSAP/BTPUXAdvisoryExercises/Exercises/SAPFioriTools/readme.md

 > The Dev space will take some time to spin up.

-4. Once the dev space is created click on the start button to launch it
+4. Once the dev space is created click on the dev space name to launch it

 >SAP Business Application Studio will open